 For information on the current conference visit the Current Conference page.

 The Association makes every effort to announce upcoming conference venues up to two years in advance.
-To view information on upcoming conference locations, visit the future conferences page.
+To view information on upcoming conference locations, visit the pages for our future conferences here and here.

 The first conference, IR 1.0 “The State of the Discipline” was held in Lawrence in 2000.
 For brief information and in some cases, to view the old conference site, please see past conferences.